Herring-UGAECSE-2920/Class-Instructions/README.md

 Note: These resources may contain different meanings or extra parameters for some G-Code commands.
 Be mindful of this and only implement what has been laid out above.

 In addition to implementing the above commands, you'll need to be able to parse a `.gcode` file given to read and execute the commands in the order that they appear.
 You don't have to create your own files or create a GCode slicer for this project, we will provide you with two test files and create an additional `.gcode` file to use in your demo.
 To go along with this, with the `.gcode` files placed in a pre-determined directory, you'll need to be able to select the `.gcode` file to parse from the UI menu.

+As specified in the UI section of the Assessments document, your GCode Mode should also halt, raise the pen, and go back to the menu/UI when both of the Encoders are long-pressed.

 ### LCD/Encoder Interface